Visit the famous heritage sites of Johor Bahru on this walking trail to all the main attractions – a glass temple, a huge mosque and more.

 12. Johor Old Chinese Temple

 This temple is roughly 150 years old, one of the oldest buildings in Johor Bahru and very atmospheric.
 On the opposite side of the road is a cute shop selling paper money, incense, joss sticks and more.

 This is the last stop on the tour, close to Johor Bahru Sentral and the way back to Singapore.
 If you want to complete your day with some shopping, there is a large mall opposite Johor Bahru Sentral.
-After this stop we went back to Jalan Tan Hiok Nee and explored the Chinese Heritage Museum (with an added bonus of air conditioning, toilet and clean water refilling station).
+After this stop, we went back to Jalan Tan Hiok Nee and explored the Chinese Heritage Museum (with an added bonus of air conditioning, a toilet and a clean water refilling station).